The Linea Vertical Lift for home & commercial elevator

 A man who knows his way around the world of mobility.
 He has been in this industry for decades and has seen it all!

-He started his career in Brisbane with mobility scooters, progressed to stairlifts, and ultimately platform lifts.
+He started his career in Brisbane with mobility scooters, and progressed to stairlifts, and ultimately platform lifts.
 He gained a newfound interest in elevators while working in the lift industry and took advantage of the opportunity to work in both residential and commercial lifts.
 He is now the official distributor of Nova Elevators Italy, Cibes, Ascendor, Otolift & ThyssenKrupp products in Australia.
 Offices and showrooms expanded in Brisbane, Sydney & Coffs Harbour while establishing partnerships in major cities such as Melbourne, Northern Territory.